Driving Over 100 mph

-Recently the California Highway Patrol received funding by way of federal grant to apprehend motorists driving over 100 miles per hour.
-Between 04/01/2020 and 09/30/2021 the CHP issued 44,500 citations for those allegedly driving over 100 mph under Vehicle Code § 22348B.
+Recently the California Highway Patrol received funding through a federal grant to apprehend motorists driving over 100 mph.
+Between 04/01/2020 and 09/30/2021 they issued 44,500 citations for a violation under Vehicle Code § 22348B.
 Most being issued to north and south bound traffic on Interstate 5 in Central California.